ewa-mi/book-app-client/README.md

 As a user, I want to...

+1.

 - See book recommendations and news on the Homepage to learn about something interesting
 - Star my books to remember if that book was good and to let other users know how I rate that book
+- Like other users reviews to express my positive opinion on their review
+- Filter reviews on the Homepage to see specific data

+2.

 - Remove my collection if I decide it’s not valuable anymore
 - Remove book from collection if I decide it’s not valuable anymore
-- Like other users reviews to express my positive opinion on their review
 - Remove my review in case I change my opinion about some book

 ## Secondary